Outer Shores Is Proudly Carbon Neutral

 Support for the Lower Zambezi REDD+ Project helps communities and forest management professionals in Zambia to conserve a highly threatened wildlife corridor.
 The project addresses deforestation by working directly with forest-dependent communities to reduce their reliance on charcoal.

-The Quadra Island Forestland Conservation Project, located on the east side of Vancouver Island, BC, permanently protect 418 hectares of Coastal Western Hemlock forests that was destined to be logged or developed for vacation homes.
+The Quadra Island Forestland Conservation Project, located on the east side of Vancouver Island, BC, permanently protect 418 hectares of Coastal Western Hemlock forests that were destined to be logged or developed for vacation homes.
 In addition to the land itself, the project establishes connectivity between two adjacent parks—which allows its wildlife to move from one park to another safely – as well as protects important archaeological sites and a historic Aboriginal portage route.